sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_dynamic_iframes/embedding_dynamic_iframes.md

 <img src="assets/responsive.gif">

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->

 ## What we've covered
 Duration: 5

-In this lab we learned how to implement a responsive iframe Sigma embed into an html page, using CSS.
+In this lab we learned how to implement a responsive iframe Sigma embed into an html page, using CSS and Javascript methods.

+Choosing the best approach is up to the developer, but we hope this QuickStart provided useful information when embedding Sigma.

 <!-- THE FOLLOWING ADDITIONAL RESOURCES IS REQUIRED AS IS FOR ALL QUICKSTARTS -->
 **Additional Resource Links**